Back to Moen Guides

 Recalibrate Home and Away Detection

 Open the Moen app and go to your Flo device settings.
 Find Home/Away Detection and select Recalibrate.
 The system will relearn your typical water usage patterns over the next 7 days.
-During this time, use water normally when home and ensure the system knows when you are actually away by manually setting Away mode.
+During this time, use water normally when home and make sure the system knows when you are actually away by manually setting Away mode.

 Adjust Leak Detection Sensitivity

-In the Moen app, navigate to Alerts & Notifications, then Leak Detection Settings.
+In the Moen app, go to Alerts & Notifications, then Leak Detection Settings.
 If sensitivity is set to High, change it to Medium or Low.
 High sensitivity can detect very small flows that may be normal for your home such as slow toilet fills, humidifier operation, or water heater expansion.

 Check for Actual Small Leaks